seahorn/clam/README.md

 - The backward analysis is too experimental.

+- The option `--crab-track=ptr` translates pointer operations to Crab pointer operations without losing precision.
+However, Crab does not provide currently any pointer or shape analysis, and thus, very little reasoning about pointer operations can be currently done.

-- Crab does not provide any pointer or shape analysis.
-Points-to information is provided to Crab-llvm by `llvm-dsa`/`sea-dsa` as pre-analysis step.
-Crab-llvm can reason about pointer's contents only if `llvm-dsa`/`sea-dsa` can infer statically that a pointer points to a memory region that behaves as a C arrays (i.e., consecutive sequence of bytes where elements must have compatible types and offset must be multiple of the element type size).
-Once a logical array has been identified, Crab-llvm uses one of the Crab array domains to reason about their contents.
+  To mitigate that, points-to information can be provided to Crab-llvm by `llvm-dsa`/`sea-dsa` as a pre-analysis step.
+Crab-llvm can reason about pointer's contents if `--crab-track=arr` and whenever `llvm-dsa`/`sea-dsa` can infer statically that a pointer points to a memory region of consecutive bytes where elements must have compatible types and accesses to the region have offsets multiple of the element type size.
+Once a memory region of this kind has been identified, Crab-llvm uses one of the Crab array domains to reason about their contents.
 Currently, Crab-llvm only supports array smashing but there are more precise array domains implemented in Crab that just need to be integrated.